Pet First Aid Basics Every PA Pet Owner Should Know

 - Is having repeated seizures

-If you use a pet sitting service, make sure your sitter has all emergency information, knows your pet's medical history, and is authorized to seek veterinary care on your behalf.
-This is something we always cover during our free consultation visits.
+Make sure your sitter has all your emergency info on file, knows your pet's medical history, and is authorized to seek vet care on your behalf.
+This is something I always cover during free consultations.

-Want a pet sitter who's prepared for anything?
-Big Mike's Pet Sitting keeps first aid knowledge current and always has your emergency info on file.
-We serve Elizabethtown, Lancaster, Hershey, Mount Joy, and all of Lancaster County.
-Contact us for a free consultation.
+Want a sitter who's prepared for anything?
+Contact me I keep first aid knowledge current and always have your emergency info on file.
+I serve South Central PA.

 Big Mike McGovern